Debt Relief Order (DRO)

 - You can’t apply for credit over £500 without telling the lender

-- If your income improves within 12 months, the DRO can be cancelled
+- If your income improves within 12 months, the DRO may be cancelled

 Only an approved debt charity or adviser (called an “Approved Intermediary”) can apply for a DRO.